sap-tutorials/sap-build-apps/tutorials/codejam-events-process-5-send-events-sbpa/codejam-events-process-5-send-events-sbpa.md

 ### Create a REST Delivery Point

-Now that we have our queue, we are ready to create a REST Delivery Point (RDP) to forward messages from the `EDP_BP_Created_[SAPCommunityUsername]` queue to a REST consumer.
+Now that we have our queue, we are ready to create a REST Delivery Point (RDP) to forward messages from the `EDP_BP_Created_[SAPCommunityDisplayName]` queue to a REST consumer.

 1. Inside the `APJ-IN-Broker` service broker, click **Open Broker Manager**.